 I used to bake this at 300, but now I use 275 and bake for a little longer.
 The granola browns slower and doesn't require as much stirring which means you get more chunks in the end.

-And one more tip -- to press the granola into a slab, you can dampen your hands with a little water.
+To press the granola into a slab, you can dampen your hands with a little water.
 This keeps the granola from sticking to your hands and it also adds a tiny bit of moisture to the granola which helps it stay in chunks.
 You don't want to add too much water, though.